Selected UX and product work across enterprise, public sector, and accessibility-led platforms.

 Outcome & Impact

-• Accessibility: Website rebuilt to align with WCAG 2.2 AA compliance.
+• Accessibility: Cybersecurity department website rebuilt to align with WCAG 2.2 AA compliance.

-• User Experience: Simplified navigation reduced average click depth by 40%.
+• User Experience: Simplified top bar navigation reduced average click depth by 40%.

 • Engagement: Newsletter sign-ups increased after introducing an accessible “Subscribe” call-to-action and restructured News section.